-The State of Florida Issues COVID-19 Updates
+The State of Florida issues COVID-19 updates

 - The Florida Department of Economic Opportunity (DEO) announced more than 1,000 small businesses have been awarded more than $49 million from the Florida Small Business Emergency Bridge Loan.

-- DEO has recently announced U.S. Housing and Urban Development’s (HUD) approval of the state of Florida’s Action Plan for Mitigation for $633 million in first-of-its-kind federal funding for disaster mitigation.
-DEO is prepared to launch new Rebuild Florida mitigation programs over the next few months.
-Additionally, $100 million in infrastructure funding is available for communities impacted by Hurricane Irma through the Rebuild Florida Infrastructure Repair Program.

-- Governor DeSantis has waived the work search and work registration requirements for individuals requesting Reemployment Assistance benefits.
+- Governor DeSantis has waived the work search and work registration requirements for individuals requesting Reemployment Assistance benefits, as well as the waiting week for receiving benefits.
 For more information, see the Reemployment Assistance Frequently Asked Questions.

-- The Small Business Administration’s (SBA) Economic Injury Disaster Loan program is offering working capital loans and loan advances to small businesses impacted by COVID-19.

-- The Business Damage Assessment survey has been activated to assess the impact of COVID-19 on Florida’s local business operations and determine the appropriate actions for recovery.
+- The Business Damage Assessment survey is activated and continues to accept surveys to assess the impact of COVID-19 on Florida’s local business operations and determine the appropriate actions for recovery.

 - Find more information on DEO’s response to COVID-19 here.